opentok/Opentok-Python-SDK/README.rst

 * ``archive_mode`` which specifies whether the session will be automatically archived (``always``) or not (``manual``).

+* ``archive_name`` which indicates the archive name for all the archives in auto archived session.
+  A session that begins with archive mode 'always' will be using this archive name for all archives of that session.
+  Passing 'archive_name' with archive mode 'manual' will cause an error response.

+* ``archive_resolution`` which indicates the archive resolution for all the archives in auto archived session.
+  Valid values are '640x480', '480x640', '1280x720', '720x1280', '1920x1080' and '1080x1920'.
+  A session that begins with archive mode 'always' will be using this resolution for all archives of that session.
+  Passing 'archive_resolution' with archive mode 'manual' will cause an error response.

 * ``e2ee`` which is a boolean.
 This specifies whether to enable `end-to-end encryption <https://tokbox.com/developer/guides/end-to-end-encryption/>`_ for the OpenTok session.